 Dr. Rick Mitchell graduated from the Oklahoma State University College of Veterinary Medicine in 1974.
 He currently is a part owner of Fairfield Equine Associates in Newtown, CT and practices equine medicine and surgery with an emphasis on lameness and imaging.
 He has been internationally certified in veterinary acupuncture and equine locomotor pathology as well as completing requirements for diplomate status in ACVSMR in 2015.
 Dr. Mitchell has served on multiple Boards of Directors including the United States Equestrian Federation, Connecticut Veterinary Medical Association, and the American Association of Equine Practitioners.
 He was also a founding member of the International Society of Equine Locomotor Pathology, serving on the society’s board of directors.
-2012 marked Dr. Mitchell’s fifth visit to the Olympic Games as an attending veterinarian for the US Equestrian Team.
+2016 marked Rick’s sixth visit to the Olympic Games as team veterinarian.
 He has authored multiple nationally and internationally published articles and textbook chapters on equine health care; and has spoken at conferences internationally on sport horse medicine.

 Dr. Axel Beccar Varela graduated from veterinary school in Argentina in 2005, and then worked in a private practice for 2 years.
 In 2008, he completed an internship at Rood and Riddle Equine Hospital in Lexington KY.
 Following a 3-year large animal surgical residency at the University of Georgia, Dr. Beccar Varela worked as a clinical instructor for the College, and obtained his board certification in large animal surgery in 2012.
 Dr. Beccar Varela moved to Wellington, FL. with his wife (Dr. Leah Patipa) where they worked at a busy referral practice until opening their own practice, Paddock Equine Veterinary Services, in 2014.
 Dr. Beccar Varela has a special interest in lameness, orthopedic and soft tissue surgery.